 - Reducing the prevalence and impact of HIV and AIDS on boys and girls

-As a result of increasing vulnerability and a limited access to health services children in Zimbabwe largely at risk daily.
+As a result of increasing vulnerability and limited access to health services, children in Zimbabwe largely at risk daily.

-In order to increase access to essential maternal and child health services for families whose average walk to a clinic is 8 kilometers.
-World Vision is partnering communities in building waiting mother’s shelters, where expecting mothers can be attended to by trained health personnel.
-To increase access to maternal and child health services World Vision supports the training of health workers, who are then able to treat childhood illnesses, provide delivery and post delivery care for mothers and their babies as well as immunizations.
-We are partnering with the Ministry of Health and Child Care and various Government departments to provide effective immunizations by ensuring vaccines stay at appropriate temperatures to be effective.
+In order to increase access to essential maternal and child health services for families whose average walk to a clinic is 8 kilometres, World Vision is partnering with communities in building health facilities such as clinics and waiting mothers' shelters (where expecting mothers can be attended to by trained health personnel).
+To increase access to maternal and child health services, World Vision supports the training of health workers, who are then able to treat childhood illnesses, provide delivery and post-delivery care for mothers and their babies as well as immunisations.
+We are partnering with the Ministry of Health and Child Care and various Government departments to provide effective immunisations by ensuring vaccines stay at appropriate temperatures to be effective.

 Is what World Vision doing working?